What is Buteyko Breathing?

 Aims of Buteyko Breathing

 The aim of Buteyko Breathing is to ensure that you breathe through your nose and not your mouth and take in the correct amount of air.
 Breathing problems can to lead to over- breathing and chronic hyperventilation.
-Many people automatically tend to over-breath when they start to experience asthma symptoms, have panic attacks, are under stress or during exercise.
+Many people automatically tend to over-breathe when they start to experience asthma symptoms, have panic attacks, are under stress or during exercise.

 In these situations, the Bueyko excersises provide you with the skills to be able to breathe correctly, and this prevents the development of a vicious cycle of over-breathing which can result in breathlessness, wheezing or coughing, or increase panic attacks.